 Our mission is to serve our community by providing safe, high quality, and reliable water, natural gas, electric and wastewater services in an environmentally and fiscally responsible manner consistent with sound business principles.
 Our talented staff and dedicated Board of Commissioners work each day to provide high quality services to the people of Greer and surrounding areas.
 Lead by our vision to be the leading provider of energy, water, and related services in the Southeast, we are committed to improving the quality of life for our customers and community.

 The Greer Commission of Public Works (CPW) was charted in 1913 following a citywide election approving its formation.
 In 1914, CPW began providing electric, wastewater, and water services to the City of Greer.
 Natural Gas service began in 1957, and that utility is CPW's largest customer base.
 Today, we serve residents and business with our four utilities in Greer and nearby communities.

 CPW generated its own electricity until 1927.
 In the 1930s, CPW began purchasing power from the Southern Utility Company.
 In the 1970s, The Commission joined the Piedmont Municipal Power Agency - a ten member action agency that owns a 25% stake in Generator II at the Catawba Nuclear Generating Station.
 Since 1985, CPW has received power from the nuclear generator through PMPA.
 Today, CPW's distributed energy is over 95% carbon free.
-We currently serve nearly 18,000 customers, primarily within the City limits of Greer.
+We currently serve more than18,800 meters, primarily within the City limits of Greer.

 CPW is served by the Transcontinental Gas Pipeline (Transco), with two gates along that line to receive natural gas.